The role of memory, knowledge, and understanding in learning

 The connections between the new concepts and existing knowledge should be explicit.
 After you have introduced and explained a new concept, you can establish these meaningful connections by using the elaborative interrogation method, which prompts students to explicitly and specifically explain the learned facts using questions like ‘why’ and ‘how’.

 As connections are understood on the basis of already familiar connections, it is helpful to use familiar and well-grounded concrete examples that represent the type of connections being taught.
-The pyramid illustrations above are a concrete example of the relations between abstract concepts knowledge and understanding.
+The pyramid illustrations above are a concrete example of the relations between the abstract concepts of knowledge and understanding.
 Other concrete examples that teachers can use include:

 • Real objects (such as fingers) as examples for number concepts